Mechite/RxCpp/README.md

 # Installing

-To install RxCpp into your OS you need to follow standart procedure:
+To install RxCpp into your OS you need to follow standard procedure:
 ```shell
 mkdir build
 cd build